 They have to then walk around your house and/or yard to find these objects (so you’ll need to ask for something you know you already have!)
-They’ll stay busy finding their treasures and all you have to do at the end is dump the garden findings and put away a few household objects.
+They’ll stay busy finding their treasures and all you have to do at the end is dump the yard waste and put away a few household objects.

-Sometimes, at the end, I’ll ask her to get me a cookie or marshmallows, and then she can have that as her snack
+Sometimes, at the end, I’ll ask them to get me a cookie or marshmallows, and then they can have that as their snack 🙂

 If they are old enough, just have them read you a story.
 However, if they can’t read yet, ask them to tell you a story — you might be surprised what they come up with and how creative they can be.